Coreoz/create-plume-react-project/templates/front/README.md

 Installation
 ------------
-Make sure you have at least node 12 installed.
+Make sure you have at least node 18 installed.

 Yarn is the preferred way to set up this project.
-You can install/upgrade it by running `npm install -g yarn`.
+To install it, follow the instructions detailed here: <https://yarnpkg.com/getting-started/install>.
 At least Yarn 1.22 must be installed, this can be checked using `yarn --version`.
 If you have trouble upgrading Yarn version, you can have a look at <https://stackoverflow.com/a/62512521>.

 Dependencies resolution can then be done with: `yarn install`.